On the cutting edge

 Support team members

-Our head and neck cancer nurse navigator, Savannah A. Zimmerman, MA, BSN, RN, CCTC, will help you understand what to expect during treatment and answer questions you may have.
+Our head and neck cancer nurse navigators, Savannah A. Zimmerman, MA, BSN, RN, CCTC, and Stacy Stewart, BSN, RN, will help you understand what to expect during treatment and answer questions you may have.
 Our team also includes a nutrition expert, Mary Jo Turner, RD, and a speech-language pathologist, Julie Blair, MA, CCC-SLP, to support you as needed.

 Multidisciplinary Support